 - 1. Knowledge and understanding of key themes and debates in human geography - 2.
 An understanding of how phenomena vary spatially and the implications of such variations - 3.
 An appreciation of the significance of place in a global context - 4.
-Knowledge and understanding of the history and culture of the USA - 5.
-Skills in interpreting the characteristics of space, place and landscape in a fieldwork setting - 6.
+Knowledge and understanding of human geography and history relevant to the local area - 5.
+Skills in interpreting the geographical and historical characteristics of space, place and landscape in a fieldwork setting - 6.
 Skills in communicating their understanding and ideas in a variety of ways - 7.
 A range of transferable skills to equip them for further study and employment